Kissimmee Chain of Lakes Area

 - For purposes other than hunting, dogs are allowed by South Florida Water Management District Rules, but must be kept under physical restraint at all times.

 - Hunting deer and furbearers with dogs is prohibited.
 Wild hog may be hunted with dogs year round.
 Dogs on leashes may be used for trailing wounded game.

-- For more information on fishing opportunities, go to MyFWC.com and follow links to Freshwater Fishing.
+- For more information on fishing opportunities, go to FWC's Freshwater Fishing page.
 A freshwater fishing license is required for Fish Management Area lakes.
 Also, special bag limits and methods apply on these lakes.
-For the restrictions on each particular water body, consult the Freshwater Fishing Regulations or call the nearest FWC Regional office.
+For the restrictions on each particular water body, consult the Freshwater Fishing Regulations or call the nearest FWC Regional Office.